anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ### 1.2.
 Under the hood

-The sync tool syncs a Hudi table at a time, and requires running a Spark application.
+The sync tool syncs a single Hudi table, and requires running a Spark application.
 Upon launching the BigQuerySyncTool-
 1. Creates a manifest file reflecting the latest snapshot of the table, and persists the same in the .hoodie directory of the Hudi dataset.
 2. Creates an external table in BigQuery